TimoteoF/Electron-Base/README.md

 ```

 No special setup required.

+---

+## React Compiler

+This template enables the React Compiler through the React plugin's Babel configuration in `vite.config.ts`.
+It targets React 19 semantics and works out of the box with React 19.
+If you run into issues with third‑party libraries, you can temporarily disable the compiler by removing the Babel plugin entry.

 > [!IMPORTANT]
 > Security: `contextIsolation: true`, `nodeIntegration: false`.
 Only a minimal, typed surface is exposed via preload.